7 Content Repurposing Examples (LinkedIn Post → Tweet, Thread, Reddit, Newsletter, Substack, Blog)

 What is a content repurposing example?

-A content repurposing example shows the same core idea rewritten for different platforms, like turning one LinkedIn post into a Twitter thread, a Reddit post, a TikTok script, an Instagram carousel, and a newsletter.
+A content repurposing example shows the same core idea rewritten for different platforms, like turning one LinkedIn post into a Twitter thread, a Reddit post, a newsletter, a Substack essay, and a blog article.

 How is a Twitter version different from the LinkedIn original?